Lifeblood (album): Legacy

 In a reappraisal of the album following its 2024 re-issue, Clash argued that "‘Lifeblood’ was the starting point of the more varied textures that would follow in their music of the past two decades.
 Knowing when to ease off the bombast and how to present soulful, emotive ideas was a process most intently learnt in the writing of this record."
 Similarly, Louder Than War stated that the album "provided a blueprint for some of the Manics’ more sedate recent albums, including 2021’s The Ultra Vivid Lament" and that it "elicits melancholy in razor-sharp quality."

 The band themselves have also begun speaking positively about the album and how they had previously been dismissive of it.
 Wire explained in 2024: "I think we’ve realised that it’s one of our best records.
 My problem was just that it was so unsuccessful."

+In Under The Radar, Jimi Arundell noted the change in perception by the band's fans.
+"It may have had a frosty reception initially, but their cold, crystalline record now receives a warm welcome back."